SlavyanaV/dish-dilemma/README.md

 ### Home Page 🏠

 The home page displays a random recipe with its details such as ingredients and steps to prepare.
 Users can click on the Expand button to view the full recipe details.
+Logged in users can also add the random recipe to the All recipes list.

 ### Register Page 📝